adriente/practical_EELS_QEM/README.md

 # practical_EELS_QEM

-Repository to share the content of the EELS data analysis practical of QEM2022
+Repository to share the content of the EELS data analysis practical of QEM2022.

+Authors : Adrien Teurtrie and Laura Bocher.

 # Installation